630.474.6700

 College Education Expenses

 Divorced and never-married parents may be ordered to contribute to their children’s college education expenses under Illinois law.
 Either parent may file a petition with a family law court seeking contribution from the other parent for college expenses, which may include more than books and tuition.
-In addition to tuition, parents may also be ordered to pay for reasonable living expenses, transportation expenses, medical bills, college application fees and entrance exam fees.
+In addition to tuition, parents may also be ordered to pay for reasonable living expenses, transportation expenses, medical bills, college application fees, and entrance exam fees.

-Parents May be Ordered to Pay for College Expenses
+Parents May Be Ordered to Pay for College Expenses

-When determining what amount a parent will be obligated to contribute to a child’s college expenses, the court must consider several factors including:
+When determining what amount a parent will be obligated to contribute to a child’s college expenses, the court must consider several factors, including:

 • The present and future financial needs of both parents, including savings for retirement;